Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 // The average of 9,8,0,6 of size 4 is 5.75
 ```

-At this point it should be clear that functions can take arguments.
+At this point, it should be clear that functions can take arguments.
 Practically, our functions will return a value or something value after a computation is done.
 The computed value is returned from the function.
-A function that return a value is of the form:
+A function that returns a value is of the form:

 ```js
 function functionName(/* parameters */) {